Complete and tractable machine-independent characterizations of second-order polytime: A completeness-preserving termination criterion

+In all other cases (neutral and non-decreasing operators, positive operators, oracle calls), no arrow is drawn.
+We will name this SCG graph G($\x \asg \e$).
+Finally, for a set $V$ of variables, $G^V$ will denote the SCG obtained as a subgraph of $G$ restricted to the variables of $V$.

-\begin{example} Here are the SCGs associated to simple assignments of a procedure with three type-$0$ variables $\x,\y,\z$ using a strictly decreasing operator in $1$ ($\mathtt{pred}$), a decreasing operator in $2$ ($\mathtt{min}$), a positive operator (+1), and an oracle call.
+\begin{exa} Here are the SCGs associated to simple assignments of a procedure with three type-$0$ variables $\x,\y,\z$ using a strictly decreasing operator in $1$ ($\mathtt{pred}$), a decreasing operator in $2$ ($\mathtt{min}$), a positive operator (+1), and an oracle call.